Coursera home page

 • Udacity is not an accredited educational institution

-Udacity is another one of Coursera’s competitors and has more than twelve million users and more than two hundred courses.
-Udacity’s platform is a bit different than Coursera’s and many other online education platforms.
+Udacity is another one of Coursera’s competitors, with over 16.9 million users in more than 240 countries.
+However, Udacity’s platform differs slightly from Coursera’s and many other online education platforms.

 Nanodegrees

-Students also have access to career coaches and advisors who work with them on developing their resumes, LinkedIn profile,s and work samples.
-This is one of Udacity’s highlights.
+Additionally, students have access to career coaches and advisors who work with them on developing their resumes, LinkedIn profiles and work samples.
 This is one of the aspects that I believe is most valuable about Udacity’s offer.

 Courses

-Udacity focuses on helping people to advance their careers through courses in business, technology, and more, which are taught by instructors that are industry experts.
+Udacity focuses on helping people to advance their careers through their courses.
 As part of this focus, Udacity offers courses in areas such as artificial intelligence, data science, programming, web development, cloud computing, cybersecurity, autonomous systems, business, career, applying for jobs, and interviewing.

-The platform is designed to provide a Bootcamp style of learning.
-They have a variety of courses available for those trying to develop a new skill set and those looking to expand their knowledge of a certain topic.
+Further, the platform provides a Bootcamp style of learning.
+They have a variety of courses available for those trying to develop a new skill set and also for those looking to expand their knowledge of a certain topic.

 Pricing: Free and Paid Courses

 Udacity offers both free and paid online courses.
-You need to be registered to access the catalog and free membership.
-They offer free courses in programming, data science, web development, product management, marketing, cybersecurity, and more.
+They offer free programming, data science, web development, product management, marketing, cybersecurity, and more courses.

-• A huge catalog of quality business courses
+• A huge number of quality business courses

-• High-quality trailers are provided to help to assess if an individual course is right for your needs
+• High-quality trailers are provided to help assess if an individual course is right for your needs.

 • A substantial number of free courses